webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Sculpts-Hard-Light.md

 ---
 aliases:
-- "Sculpts Hard Light"
+  - Sculpts Hard Light
 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/
+title: Sculpts Hard Light
+collection: Foci
+kind: Compendium
 ---
 ## Sculpts Hard Light
 You create physical objects out of hard light that you can use for offense and defense.